preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates/index.rst

 .. image:: process-templates-heading-add-new.png

 You can then add a heading in any of the available languages.
 Default language is mandatory.
-(Click the flag to change language).

 .. image:: process-templates-heading-language-612.png